abbeyseto/Udacity-Trivia-App/README.md

 The `./backend` directory contains a completed Flask and SQLAlchemy server.
 You will work primarily in app.py to define your endpoints and can reference models.py for DB and SQLAlchemy setup.
 It uses a Postgress database

-Full Documentation on how to use the API can be found here  [API Documentation](https://documenter.getpostman.com/view/4874547/Szf6WoLP)
 ### Getting Started

 ### Installing Dependencies